tetherless-world/sdd/tutorial.md

 For more information, see the Dictionary Mapping <a href="documentation#dictionary-mapping">documentation</a>.

+Finally, in this example we use templating to specify the form of the URL we want to generate for each entry.

+For more information, see the Templating <a href="documentation#templating">documentation</a>

 ## Codebook
 As a standard codebook is included in the collection of initial documents for CHEAR, the creation of a semantic codebook from this point is simply the addition of concepts in the Class column.